hemeac/kiwiTechTree/README.md

 ## Changelog
+* 0.3.0 (30 August 2020): Added upgrades to jet engines; Added upgrades to structural parts; moved some plane parts earlier, including Mk1 Cockpit to start.
+Color coded upgrades in B9PS; Lowered the cost of several structural parts, they relatively expensive relative to engines.
-* 0.2.3 (26 August 2020); Added Near Future Launch Vehicles Support with Engine Upgrades; Added Fuel Tank Upgrade to Stock/Restock/NFLV; Added Structural Upgrades to Mk1,Mk2,Mk3 Spaceplane Systems; Added some rescaled parts such as 3.75m and 5m SAS modules; Minor Rebalancing.
+* 0.2.3 (26 August 2020): Added Near Future Launch Vehicles Support with Engine Upgrades; Added Fuel Tank Upgrade to Stock/Restock/NFLV; Added Structural Upgrades to Mk1,Mk2,Mk3 Spaceplane Systems; Added some rescaled parts such as 3.75m and 5m SAS modules; Minor Rebalancing.
-* 0.2.2 (24 August 2020); Added Heat Control Support
+* 0.2.2 (24 August 2020): Added Heat Control Support
-* 0.2.1 (24 August 2020); Added B9PS Upgrades to Nuclear Engines in Stock/Restock/Missing History; Added 5% increased mass to upgraded engines.
+* 0.2.1 (24 August 2020): Added B9PS Upgrades to Nuclear Engines in Stock/Restock/Missing History; Added 5% increased mass to upgraded engines.
-* 0.2.0 (23 August 2020); Added B9PS Upgrades to Engines in Stock/Restock+; Moved SSME earlier in tree; light rebalancing.
+* 0.2.0 (23 August 2020): Added B9PS Upgrades to Engines in Stock/Restock+; Moved SSME earlier in tree; light rebalancing.
-* 0.1.11 (23 August 2020); Added Near Future Spacecraft support; Decaying RTG patch to Near Future Electrical; Added node for the special propulsion line; renamed command pods; Noted the license restrictions of supported mods.
+* 0.1.11 (23 August 2020): Added Near Future Spacecraft support; Decaying RTG patch to Near Future Electrical; Added node for the special propulsion line; renamed command pods; Noted the license restrictions of supported mods.
-* 0.1.10 (21 August 2020); Added Near Future Electrical support; Minor changes to Near Future Propulsion
+* 0.1.10 (21 August 2020): Added Near Future Electrical support; Minor changes to Near Future Propulsion
-* 0.1.9 (21 August 2020); Added Near Future Propulsion Support; Added nodes to Tech Tree for Ion Propulsion Fuel Systems Line; Balanced Xenon costs
+* 0.1.9 (21 August 2020): Added Near Future Propulsion Support; Added nodes to Tech Tree for Ion Propulsion Fuel Systems Line; Balanced Xenon costs
-* 0.1.8 (16 August 2020); Added SAS upgrades to probe parts, removed default SAS levels for all stock/modded probes.
+* 0.1.8 (16 August 2020): Added SAS upgrades to probe parts, removed default SAS levels for all stock/modded probes.
-* 0.1.7 Slight rebalance of solar parts; Added Near Future Solar support; Added Omega Solar Tech node in tree.
+* 0.1.7: Slight rebalance of solar parts; Added Near Future Solar support; Added Omega Solar Tech node in tree.
-* 0.1.6 Added LTech Beta and SCANsat support; rebalanced stock resource scanners compared to SCANsat
+* 0.1.6: Added LTech Beta and SCANsat support; rebalanced stock resource scanners compared to SCANsat
-* 0.1.5 Added a couple of nodes to support the command module strand.
+* 0.1.5: Added a couple of nodes to support the command module strand.
-* 0.1.4 Added Nuclear Power & Propulsion
+* 0.1.4: Added Nuclear Power & Propulsion
-* 0.1.3 Added CNAR support.
+* 0.1.3: Added CNAR support.
-* 0.1.2 Added BetterSRBs support, Added couple of parts.
+* 0.1.2: Added BetterSRBs support, Added couple of parts.
 Began adding support for optional mod, KiwiDeprecated which soft deprecates parts on the basis of overlap of Nertea's mods if they don't fit in a stockalike style.
-* 0.1.1 Added MkIV Spaceplane Support, Added part upgrades to Mk1-3 crewed parts to discourage those being used for the first crewed space missions, cost balancing for engines and SRBs.
+* 0.1.1: Added MkIV Spaceplane Support, Added part upgrades to Mk1-3 crewed parts to discourage those being used for the first crewed space missions, cost balancing for engines and SRBs.

 ## Known Issues
 * Couple of upgrade lines in the Tech Tree disappear when viewing them near the edges of the screen.